urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 >=
 ```

-It just printed out `~` in green.
-Our dummy `skeleton` agent doesn't have any
+It just printed out `~`.
+Our dummy `skeleton` agent doesn't have any state
-state defined, so it's printing out null as a result.
-Let's try printing the
+defined, so it's printing out null as a result.
+Let's try printing the `bowl`
-`bowl` instead:
+instead:

 ```
 >   [ [our=~zod src=~zod dap=%skeleton]